eelbbor/feature-toggle-service/README.md

 ```$ mvn clean package```

+#### NOTE: The files of src/main/webapp/WEB-INF are filtered from src/webapp-config/WEB-INF to enable configuration from local settings files.
+Any xml files added directly into main/webapp/WEB-INF are removed during a clean and ignored in git.

 ## Run Locally - starts an embedded Jetty server at localhost:8080

 ```$ mvn clean package jetty:run```